IntuitDeveloper/intuitdeveloper.github.io/smallbizhack-sydney/README.md

 * For **Google cloud API**, head to [cloud.google.com/apis](https://cloud.google.com/apis/)
 * For **PayPal API**, head to [developer.paypal.com](https://developer.paypal.com/)

-# Implementing the QuickBooks API

-## Intro to the QuickBooks APIs
+# 3. Intro to the QuickBooks APIs
 Every small business needs to track their income, expense and profits, pay employees or lodge tax.
 They use an accounting application like QuickBooks to automate these painful tasks.
 QuickBooks is designed as an open ecosystem for small businesses, so YOU can build an app which hooks onto QuickBooks, to solve the myriad of other painpoints associated with running a business.

 Once your app is granted access to their QuickBooks account by a business owner, you can consume a rich set of financial data via the QuickBooks acccounting APIs.
 You can use this data and the available  APIs to to help them run their business more efficiently.